 We Come to You

-Please encourage your students to attend the career fairs each fall and spring.
-As a faculty or staff member you are also encouraged to attend to help build relationships with our employers.
+We view career services work as equity work.
+Please encourage your students to attend the career fairs each fall and spring and help eliminate barriers for students to engage.
+We appreciate your flexibility with students’ class attendance and assignment deadlines because of the limited time employers spend on campus.
+As a faculty or staff member you are also encouraged to attend to help build relationships with our employers and gain a better understanding of how students will use what you teach them outside the classroom.
 View dates for the next career fairs on campus.

 Faculty and staff sometimes receive employment opportunity information and are asked to relay the information to students or identify candidates.
 Requests for student referrals or for names of excellent students may seem harmless, but there are potential legal and ethical pitfalls.
 For more information, please read A Faculty Guide to Ethical and Legal Standards in Student Hiring, published by the National Association of Colleges and Employers.

 To maintain a fair and equitable recruiting process, CyHire, is designated as the centralized job and internship posting site for all students at Iowa State University.
 Employers requesting to post opportunities should be directed to Career Services.
 Use of CyHire also ensures that:

 - Positions posted at Iowa State can only be viewed by Iowa State students or alumni.

 - Employers using university resources to recruit agree to follow the university’s non-discrimination policy.

 Any employers that contact faculty and staff regarding recruiting students at Iowa State should be directed to CyHire to ensure all students have equal access to information and all employers have agreed to important ISU policies.
 Career Services will be happy to reply to job posting requests.
 Simply forward the request to email@example.com.

 CyHire also allows employers to create a profile, schedule on-campus interviews, advertise information sessions, and register for career fairs.